Last updated on October 25, 2020 at 11:43

 A low V/Q ratio means that the blood flowing around the alveoli will be incompletely oxygenated, causing hypoxaemia and hypercapnia.
 The hypercapnia will induce hyperventilation, to compensate.

 The lung has mechanisms to compensate for a low V/Q ratio in localized parts of the lung.
-If a part of the lung has low V/Q ratio will there be a local vasoconstriction in the area, which reduces the perfusion (Q) to increase the V/Q ratio, and to redirect the blood to other, well-ventilated areas of the lung.
+If a part of the lung has low V/Q ratio there will be a local vasoconstriction in the area, which reduces the perfusion (Q) to increase the V/Q ratio, and to redirect the blood to other, well-ventilated areas of the lung.

 Increased ventilation/perfusion ratio

-When the capillaries supplying the alveoli is obstructed will the perfusion (Q) be very low or even 0, meaning that the V/Q ratio increases toward infinity.
-Because there is no gas exchange will the air inside the alveoli have the same gas composition as the outside air.
+When the capillaries supplying the alveoli is obstructed the perfusion (Q) will be very low or even 0, meaning that the V/Q ratio increases toward infinity.
+Because there is no gas exchange the air inside the alveoli will have the same gas composition as the outside air.

 When perfusion of an area becomes zero will the area effectively become dead space.

 Emphysema increases the volume of the lungs that can be ventilated, however this extra volume doesn’t receive any extra blood supply, meaning that the V/Q ratio increases.

 In pulmonary embolism the capillaries supplying the alveoli will become obstructed, reducing the blood supply and increasing the V/Q ratio.